Adi-Shuker/WolfsonBuddy/README.md

 ### Create the database

+Go to the file https://github.com/Adi-Shuker/WolfsonBuddy/blob/2f131de8886863d903cca292afe94c534b01041a/server/config/db.config.js, you can change there the configuration to your user in mysql

-- Create schema called "wolfson_db" in your mysql
+1) Create schema called "wolfson_db" in your mysql
-- Run "npm run migrate" on the terminal
+2) Run "npm run migrate" on the terminal (for download flyway)
-- Run "npm run migrate" on the terminal again
+3) Run "npm run migrate" on the terminal again (for create all the tables)

 ### Usage